Jump to navigation links Jump to main content Jump to footer links

 • OLED technology removes the backlight in favor of LED pixels that emit their own vibrant light and colors independently.
 It does not use an LCD.

 • UHD TVs are simply higher-resolution versions of the standard LCD TV.
-Both OLED and QLED TVs usually offer UHD resolution!
+Both OLED and QLED TVs usually offer UHD resolution.

 QLED vs. OLED: Which Is Better?